 "It's just a little bit of file-shuffling.
 She's an unclassified, unknown primate descendant.
 She needs to be kept in comfort so she can recuperate and the higher primate labs are a fully-customizable environment that still has medical facilities."

 "We'd still have to have someone study her while she's in there..."

 "Isn't that what interns are for?"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CM_WellerWrite a Review